freeCodeCamp/freeCodeCamp/docs/FAQ.md

 Yes - You can contribute to any of the 30+ languages we have enabled on our translation platform.

-We have the user contributed translations live in Chinese (中文) and Spanish (Español).
+We have user-contributed translations live in Chinese (中文) and Spanish (Español).
 We intend to localize freeCodeCamp into several major world languages.
 You can read all about this in our [announcement here](https://www.freecodecamp.org/news/world-language-translation-effort).

 If you are interested in contributing to translations please makes sure you [read this guide](how-to-translate-files.md) first.